-16 A minimum of 2/3 of the first story façade should be windows.
+A minimum of 2/3 of the first story façade should be windows.
 Of the total amount of glass on the first-floor façade, a minimum of 85 percent must be transparent.
 Tinted or reflective glass is discouraged.
 First-story windows should be located a maximum of three (3) feet above the adjacent sidewalk.
-Response: Based on UDO building type requirements, buildings shall have substantial transparency.
-Windows should be used to display products and services and maximize visibility into storefronts.
+16 Response: Based on UDO building type requirements, buildings shall have substantial transparency.
+17 Windows should be used to display products and services and maximize visibility into storefronts.
 Windows should not be obscured with elements that prevent pedestrians from seeing inside.
-17 Response: Based on the UDO building type standards and proposed Shopfront frontage, windows will be used to display products and services.
+Response: Based on the UDO building type standards and proposed Shopfront Footage, windows will be used to display products and services.
 The first-story, floor-to-floor height of any new building on Fayetteville Street should be a minimum of twenty (20) feet.
-18 Response: N/A If ceilings must be lowered below the height of ground level windows, provide an interior, full-height, three (3) foot minimum deep space immediately adjacent to the window before the drop in the ceiling.
-19 Response: There is no intent to have ceilings below ground level height.
+18 Response: Based on UDO building type standards, first story, floor-to-floor height will be substantial.
+If ceilings must be lowered below the height of ground level windows, provide an interior, full-height, three (3) foot minimum deep space immediately adjacent to the window before the drop in the ceiling.
+19 Response: The owner has no intent to have ceilings below ground level height.
 The use of deep awnings and canopies on the first story is recommended to help mitigate wind, reduce glare, and shade ground level spaces.
-20 Response: Where appropriate, the owner intends to use deep awnings and canopies on the first story.
+20 Response: The owner intends to use deep awnings and canopies on the first story.
 Arcades, colonnades, and galleries are discouraged within the public right-of-way.
 21 Response: The owner has no intent to have arcades, colonnades, or galleries within the public right-of-way.
 Stairs and stoops in the public right-of-way are discouraged along Fayetteville Street in order to make entries more accessible.
-22 Response: N/A 23 An outdoor ground plane that abuts or is adjacent to the public right-of-way should be paved with terrazzo, concrete pavers, concrete, stone, brick, tile, or another high-quality hardscape material.
+22 Response: The owner does not intend to have stairs and stoops in the public right-of-way.
+23 An outdoor ground plane that abuts or is adjacent to the public right-of-way should be paved with terrazzo, concrete pavers, concrete, stone, brick, tile, or another high-quality hardscape material.
 Asphalt and loose paving materials such as gravel are discouraged.
 The paving design and materials should complement the building or storefront architecture.
-Response:
+Response: High quality landscape materials are anticipated.